Post-Brexit talks gear up for fish fight between EU, UK

 “It is much more important, of course, to the economy in Britain as a whole that we get access for those products,” Davies said.

-That doesn't ring right in Kilkeel, Northern Ireland, and other U.K. ports where resentment against EU fishing policies that allow vessels from other nations in the bloc to catch stocks in rich British waters runs deep.
+But that doesn't ring right in Kilkeel, Northern Ireland, and other U.K. ports, where resentment runs deep against EU fishing policies that allow vessels from other nations in the bloc to catch stocks in rich British waters.

 “Fishermen here have lost thousands of tonnes of fishing opportunities valued at millions of pounds," McCulla said.